French Bulldog Temperament, Energy Level, and Lifestyle Fit

 Overview of the French Bulldog Temperament

-Common temperament traits include:
+Common temperament traits:

 • Affectionate and cuddly